Liger: Health and longevity

 Though ligers typically have a life expectancy of between 13 and 18 years, they are occasionally known to live into their 20s.
 A ligress named Shasta was born at the Hogle Zoo in Salt Lake City on 14 May 1948 and died in 1972 at age 24.
 Nook, a liger at a facility in Wisconsin, died in 2007, at 21 years old.
 Hobbs, a male liger at the Sierra Safari Zoo in Reno, Nevada, lived to almost 15 years of age before succumbing to liver failure, and weighed 450 kg.

 Panthera hybrids tend to experience a higher rate of injury and neurological disorder than non-hybrids.
-Though not universal, ligers and tigons may develop health issues.
+Though not without exceptions, ligers and tigons may develop health issues.
 Organ failure issues have been reported in ligers, in addition to neurological deficits, sterility, cancer, and arthritis.

 Fertility

-The fertility of hybrid big cat females is well documented across a number of different hybrids.
+The fertility of hybrid big cat females is well-documented across a number of different hybrids.
 This is in accordance with Haldane's rule: in hybrids of animals whose sex is determined by sex chromosomes, if one of the two sexes is absent, rare or sterile, it will be the heterogametic sex.
 Male ligers are consequently sterile, while female ligers are not.

 Ligers and tigons were long thought to be totally sterile.
 However, in 1943, a fifteen-year-old hybrid between a lion and an island tiger was successfully mated with a lion at the Munich Hellabrunn Zoo.
 The female cub, though of delicate health, was raised to adulthood.

 In September 2012, the Russian Novosibirsk Zoo announced the birth of a "liliger", the offspring of a liger mother and a lion father.
 The cub was named Kiara.